 If you are in good general health, with a positive attitude and realistic expectations, you are probably a good candidate for this procedure.

-Information on the breast ptosis cure intervention:
+Information on the intervention of breast ptosis cure

-- In some patients, it may be possible to avoid the horizontal incision under the breast, as well as the vertical incision that goes from the lower edge of the areola to the crease of the breast.
+- In some patients, it may be possible to avoid the horizontal incision under the breast, as well as the vertical incision that runs from the lower edge of the areola to the crease of the breast.
 If you are a good candidate for a modified technique, Dr. Desouches will discuss it with you.

 What will breast lift scars look like?